wilsonmar/mac-setup/README.md

    PROMETHEUS_PORT="9090" # MON_TOOLS default 9090
    </pre>

-The above list is fron the <strong>secrets.sh</strong> file in your $HOME folder, which you edit to specify which port numbers and <strong>keywords to specify apps</strong> you want installed.
+The above list is from the <strong>secrets.sh</strong> file in your $HOME folder, which you edit to specify which port numbers and <strong>keywords to specify apps</strong> you want installed.

    The file's name is suffixed with ".sh" because it is a runnable script that establishes memory variables for a <a href="#MainScript">Setup script</a> to reference.

-Keywords to trigger install are organzied by categories:
+Keywords to trigger install are organized by categories:

 <a name="Categories"></a>